 Core Earnings consists of net income (loss), excluding realized and change in net unrealized gains and losses on securities and financial derivatives, and, if applicable, items of income or loss that are of a non-recurring nature.
 Core Earnings includes net realized and change in net unrealized gains (losses) associated with payments and accruals of periodic payments on interest rate swaps.
-Core Earnings excluding Catch-up Premium Amortization Adjustment consists of Core Earnings excluding Catch-up Premium Amortization Adjustment are supplemental non-GAAP financial measures.
+Core Earnings excluding Catch-up Premium Amortization Adjustment consists of Core Earnings but excludes the effect of the Catch-up Premium Amortization Adjustment on interest income.
+Core Earnings and Core Earnings excluding Catch-up Premium Amortization Adjustment are supplemental non-GAAP financial measures.
 We believe that Core Earnings and Core Earnings excluding Catch-up Premium Amortization Adjustment provide information useful to investors because they are metrics that we use to assess our performance and to evaluate the effective net yield provided by the portfolio.
-Moreover, one of our objectives is to generate income from the net interest margin on the portfolio, and Core Earnings excluding Catch-up Premium Amortization Adjustment are used to help measure the extent to which this objective is being achieved.
-However, because Core Earnings and Core Earnings excluding Catch-up Premium Amortization Adjustment are used to help measure the extent to which this objective is being achieved.
-However, because Searnings and Core Earnings excluding Catch-up Premium Amortization Adjustment are used to help measure the extent to which this objective is being achieved.
-However, because Core Earnings and Core Earnings excluding Catch-up Premium Amortization Adjustment are used to help measure the extent to which this objective is being achieved.
-However, because Core Earnings and Core Earnings and Core Earnings excluding Catch-up Premium Amortization Adjustment are incomplete measures of our financial results and differ from net income (loss) computed in accordance with GAAP.
+Moreover, one of our objectives is to generate income from the net interest margin on the portfolio, and Core Earnings and Core Earnings and Core Earnings and Core Earnings excluding Catch-up Premium Amortization Adjustment are income the extent to which this objective is being achieved.
+However, because Core Earnings and Core Earnings excluding Catch-up Premium Amortization Adjustment are income (loss) computed in accordance with GAAP, they should be considered as supplementary to, and not as substitutes for, net income (loss) computed in accordance with GAAP.